ory/docs/docs/ecosystem/configuring.md

 ```

 As you can see, subkeys are separated with an underscore `_`.
 If a subkey is an array, you can reference the array item by using
 the array index (`0`, `1`).
-It is also possible to define a new array by using an array index that'sn't yet set:
+It is also possible to define a new array by using an array index that isn't yet set:

 ```shell
 export SOME_NESTED_KEY_AND_ARRAY_2_BAR=baz